 Tiles aren't merely an ally when it comes to cleaning, they're also a durable flooring material, even in high-traffic areas (kitchen, stairs, entryway, basement, etc.).

 For outdoor use, tiles can be laid across your patio or walkway.
-Your garage and driveway can also be tiled.
-And many materials have the mechanical strength to withstand the load of a car.
+Even your garage can be finished with the right type of tile, as many materials possess the mechanical strength required to support the weight of a vehicle.
+Outdoors, tile can be installed on your patio or walkways, provided you choose frost-resistant slabs specifically engineered for our climate.

 What’s the best bathroom tile?